 How the issuance chain works.
 When a Panama taxpayer issues an electronic invoice, the document passes through either a PAC (Proveedor Autorizado Calificado) or the DGI's own free invoicing tool.
 The PAC or DGI system validates the invoice data, assigns the CUFE, and then generates the corresponding CAFE for physical distribution.
 To understand how Panama's facturador gratuito and PAC systems issue electronic invoices, it helps to know that both paths produce the same output: a CUFE-stamped electronic record in the SFEP and a CAFE that can be printed or shared as a PDF.

-For AP teams on the receiving end, the key point is straightforward: whether you receive the electronic XML directly or a printed CAFE from your supplier, the CUFE shown on either document is what matters for verification.
-Enter that CUFE into the DGI's public lookup tool, and you can confirm the invoice is authentic and registered.
-The authoritative record is always the electronic invoice stored in the SFEP, not the printed CAFE sitting in your filing cabinet.
+For AP teams, the practical takeaway is straightforward: whether you receive the XML or a printed CAFE, the CUFE is what you validate.
+The authoritative record is always the electronic invoice in the SFEP, not the paper sitting in your filing cabinet.

 What Is the Manifestación del Receptor?